-“He has not one single redeeming feature, he is the only criminal I know of who does not have one single good point.” – William Pinkerton
+“He has not one single redeeming feature; he is the only criminal I know of who does not have one single good point.”

-Born in 1867 in Tama County, Iowa to William A. and Eliza J. Logan, Harvey was the third of six children.
-When his father died, his mother moved the family to Dodson, Missouri, a small town just outside Kansas City.
+Born in 1867 in Tama County, Iowa, to William A. and Eliza J. Logan, Harvey was the third of six children.
+When his father died, his mother moved the family to Dodson, Missouri, a small town outside Kansas City.

 Unfortunately for the children, it wasn’t long before their mother also died in 1876.
 They then lived with their aunt and uncle, Lizzie and Hiram Lee.
-Not long after, Harvey moved with three of his brothers to Texas, where the young man first made his living breaking horses at the “Cross L Ranch” near Big Spring.
+Not long after, Harvey moved with three of his brothers to Texas, where he first made his living breaking horses at the “Cross L Ranch” near Big Spring.

 Somewhere along the line, he befriended a man named “Flat Nose” George Curry, from whom he took his new last name.
 His brothers soon also adopted the same last name.

-In 1883, at the age of 16, Logan rode with a cattle drive to Pueblo, Colorado where he was involved in a saloon brawl.
+In 1883, at the age of 16, Logan rode with a cattle drive to Pueblo, Colorado, where he was involved in a saloon brawl.
 To avoid the law, he headed to southern Wyoming.
-The next year, Harvey, along with brothers Johnnie and Lonnie were homesteading a horse ranch in Chouteau County, Montana just south of the Landusky Mining Camp.
+The following year, Harvey, along with brothers Johnnie and Lonnie, was homesteading a horse ranch in Chouteau County, Montana, just south of the Landusky Mining Camp.

 On October 2, 1894, Harvey and Johnnie Logan, along with their brother-in-law, Lee Self, got into an altercation with a neighbor named James Ross.
 As a result of the confrontation, Harvey found himself charged with assault with a deadly weapon.
 It was just the first of many incidents that would drive Logan into a life of outlawry.

-Harvey and Lonnie then returned to New Mexico, joining up with Black Jack Ketchum’s gang once again.
+Harvey and Lonnie returned to New Mexico, joining Black Jack Ketchum’s gang again.
 However, when the brothers argued with Thomas “Black Jack” Ketchum over the take in a train robbery, the pair left the gang.

-The brothers then headed to Colorado where they worked on a ranch near Sand Gulch.
-Before long; however, Harvey started another gang that included brother, Lonnie, Walt Putman, Tom O’Day and his old friend, George Curry.
+The brothers then headed to Colorado, working on a ranch near Sand Gulch.
+Before long, however, Harvey started another gang that included brother Lonnie, Walt Putman, Tom O’Day, and his old friend, George Curry.
 In April 1897, Harvey was involved in the killing of Deputy Sheriff William Deane of Powder River, Wyoming, when he and his gang were rustling horses.

-A few months later, in June, Harvey Logan and his gang robbed a bank in Belle Fourche, South Dakota.
-Fellow bandit, Tom O’Day was captured when his horse spooked and ran away.
-The others escaped but were soon caught up to in Fergus County, Montana.
-During the inevitable shootout, Logan was shot through the wrist and he was captured.
+A few months later, Harvey Logan and his gang robbed a bank in Belle Fourche, South Dakota, in June.
+Fellow bandit Tom O’Day was captured when his horse spooked and ran away.
+The others escaped but were soon caught up in Fergus County, Montana.
+During the inevitable shootout, Logan was shot through the wrist and was captured.
 Also apprehended were Walt Putnam and George Curry.
 The bandits were jailed in Deadwood, South Dakota but escaped on October 31, 1897.

 Logan later went to New Mexico, along with Butch Cassidy and several others.
-On July 11, 1899, Harvey, along with Elza Lay and Sam Ketchum, robbed a train near Folsom, New Mexico.
+On July 11, 1899, Harvey, Elza Lay, and Sam Ketchum robbed a train near Folsom, New Mexico.
 A posse led by Sheriff Ed Farr cornered the gang near an area called Turkey Creek, which resulted in a gun battle that wounded both Elza Lay and Sam Ketchum.
-Sheriff Ed Farr was killed and his deputy, Henry Love was also wounded.
+Sheriff Ed Farr was killed, and his deputy, Henry Love, was also wounded.
 Later, Sam Ketchum and Deputy Love would die from their wounds.
 Logan and Butch Cassidy were able to escape.

-On February 28, 1900, when lawmen attempted to arrest Lonnie Curry, while he was visiting his aunt in Dodson, Missouri, the outlaw was killed in a gunfight.
-Obviously, Harvey was angry and was even more upset when just two months later, his friend Flat Nose” George Curry also died at the hands of the law.
-On April 17th, after Curry had been rustling cattle near Moab, Utah, he was chased down by Sheriff Jesse M. Tyler and Curry was shot and killed.
+On February 28, 1900, when lawmen attempted to arrest Lonnie Curry while visiting his aunt in Dodson, Missouri, the outlaw was killed in a gunfight.
+Harvey was angry and even more upset when his friend Flat Nose” George Curry ” died at the hands of the law just two months later.
+On April 17, after Curry had been rustling cattle near Moab, Utah, he was chased down by Sheriff Jesse M. Tyler, and Curry was shot and killed.

-In March, Harvey and Will Carver were recognized in St. Johns, Arizona when Harvey was passing notes suspected of being from the Wilcox Robbery.
+In March, Harvey and Will Carver were recognized in St. Johns, Arizona, when Harvey passed notes suspected of being from the Wilcox Robbery.
 Local Sheriff Edward Beeler went after the pair.
-When Deputies Andrew Gibbons and Frank LeSeuer caught up with the pair on March 28th, the outlaws shot them dead.
+When Deputies Andrew Gibbons and Frank LeSeuer caught up with the pair on March 28, the outlaws shot them dead.

-On the run, Harvey and Will Carver made their way towards Alma, New Mexico, where fellow Wild Bunch members Butch Cassidy and Elza Lay were working on the WS Ranch.
-Along the way, Sheriff George Scarborough and cattleman, Walter Birchfield began to follow their trail.
+On the run, Harvey and Will Carver made their way towards Alma, New Mexico, where fellow Wild Bunch members Butch Cassidy and Elza Lay worked on the WS Ranch.
+Along the way, Sheriff George Scarborough and cattleman Walter Birchfield began to follow their trail.
 But, the “Kid” was too smart for them.
-Discovering they were being followed, he and Carver ambushed the pair on April 5th, wounding Birchfield and killing Scarborough.
+Discovering they were being followed, he and Carver ambushed the pair on April 5, wounding Birchfield and killing Scarborough.

 Before long, Logan set out to settle the score with the men who had killed his friend, George Curry, and headed north.
 On May 26, Harvey rode into Moab, Utah, and killed Grand County Sheriff John Tyler and his deputy, Sam Jenkins.

-Harvey then rejoined the Wild Bunch, and on August 29, 1900, the gang robbed a train near Tipton, Wyoming, taking with them some $55,000.
-Afterward, the gang split up with Logan and Ben Kilpatrick heading to Fort Worth, Texas.
+Harvey then rejoined the Wild Bunch, and on August 29, 1900, the gang robbed a train near Tipton, Wyoming, taking some $55,000.
+Afterward, the gang split up with Logan and Ben Kilpatrick, heading to Fort Worth, Texas.

-Meanwhile, Butch Cassidy, the Sundance Kid, and Will Carver robbed the First National Bank in Winnemucca, Nevada on September 19th, making off with about $2,000.
+Meanwhile, Butch Cassidy, the Sundance Kid, and Will Carver robbed the First National Bank in Winnemucca, Nevada, on September 19, making off with about $2,000.

-Harvey and several other Wild Bunch members returned north and the gang robbed a Union Pacific train near Wagner, Montana on July 3, 1901.
-This time, they “hit the big-time,” making off with an estimated $40,000.
+Harvey and several Wild Bunch members returned north, and the gang robbed a Union Pacific train near Wagner, Montana, on July 3, 1901.
+This time, they “hit the big time,” making off with an estimated $40,000.

 Despite being pursued by Pinkerton agents and other law enforcement officials, Curry returned to Montana.

 Curry then traveled back to Knoxville.
-In a pool hall on November 30, 1902, Curry was captured after a lengthy physical fight with lawmen.
+On November 30, 1902, Curry was captured in a pool hall after a lengthy physical fight with lawmen.
 He was convicted of robbery because facts in the murder of the two policemen were not definite and no witnesses would testify, and he received a sentence of 20 years of hard labor and a $5,000 fine.
 On June 27, 1903, Curry escaped.
 Rumors that a deputy had received an $8,000 bribe to allow his escape spread, but this was never proven.

 Logan is buried in Pioneer (Linwood) Cemetery overlooking Glenwood Springs, Colorado, a short distance from fellow gunfighter Doc Holliday’s memorial.